d-levin/HAM-WIP/README.md

 #### Misc
 * Try GET/POST/PUT requests by using something like [Postman](https://www.getpostman.com).
 Make sure to select x-www-form-urlencoded for the request body.
 * SimpleGrid responsive grid system is used
-* Client-side logic in public/js/
-* To insert test data, run 'node fake-data-generator.js' from the /dev/ directory
+* To insert test data, run 'node fake-data-generator.js' from the /misc/ directory

 HTTP VERB | PATH | ACTION | RETURN VALUE
 --- | --- | --- | ---